 If you’re watching the pennies but don’t want to compromise on style, a great budget kitchen idea is to paint the cupboards yourself!

-You can go as out there with the paint, wallpaper and accessories, but these can be easily and affordably alternated if desired.
+You can go all out there with the paint, wallpaper, and accessories, but these can be easily and affordably alternated if desired.
 Brightly coloured gloss cabinet doors that you can’t paint may seem like a great idea now, but will you love them a few years down the line?
 If you will, go for it!
 If you’re at all unsure, stick to a timeless and classic choice.